 This podcast episode is sponsored by AVEO Oncology.
 The product information in this podcast is intended only for US residents.
 This episode features a real patient and their care partner, highlighting their experiences with a treatment option for advanced kidney cancer.
 Please note that the patient’s experience is their own and individual results may vary.
 This podcast is not intended as medical advice.
 Only a doctor can decide what medications may be appropriate for you.
 The patient and the caregiver were paid for their time and expenses.

-Today, we’re joined by Scott and his wife Katie, who share their journey with renal cell carcinoma – the challenges they’ve faced, the lessons they’ve learned, and the support they’ve discovered along the way.
+Today, we’re joined by Scott and his wife Katie, who share their journey with advanced renal cell carcinoma – the challenges they’ve faced, the lessons they’ve learned, and the support they’ve discovered along the way.
 Their story is not only about facing a difficult diagnosis, but also about the strength of partnership, perseverance, and hope.

 Through their experience, Scott and Katie remind us that no one has to face kidney cancer alone—there’s a community of understanding and shared strength every step of the way.